root-project/web/manual/python/index.md

 `AddressOf(o)` returned a buffer whose first position contained the address of object `o`, but `Address(o, 'field')` returned a buffer whose address was the address of the field, instead of such address being contained in the first position of the buffer.

-Note that, in the new PyROOT, `AddressOf(o)` can still be invoked, and it still returns a buffer whose first position contains the address of object `o`.
+Note that in the new PyROOT `AddressOf(o)` can still be invoked, and it still returns a buffer whose first position contains the address of object `o`.

 - In old PyROOT, there were two C++ classes called `TPyMultiGenFunction` and `TPyMultiGradFunction`